-In this article, I would like to suggest a few definitions, tips for a successful meditation, and some general information about this topic.
+In this article, I would like to talk about meditation definitions, suggest a few tips, and impart some general information about this topic.

 How can we define meditation?
 What does it mean?

 - It is a way to freedom from constantly nagging thoughts and worries.

 - It is a method for relaxing the body and reducing stress and anxiety.

 - It is a way to go within and find out your real I, your real essence.